Kur1su0/software_analysis_final_proj/README.md

 |____hist/        : history for each trained audio \
 |____wer.log      : output of wer result and average wer result

-audio/ : a folder contain all original audio wav files.
+audio/ : a folder contains all original audio wav files.

 trim/ : a folder contains all audio need to be trimed. (uncomment lines in gen_audio.sh to start the trimming process)